 Assess your own garden using the Bay OK Garden Assessment tool.

-Registrations for this interactive Workshop will open on 16th October 2017.
+Registrations for this interactive Workshop are now open!

 GeoCatch is creating Bay OK Demonstration Gardens in the catchment to inspire residents to make their gardens more waterway friendly.
 One garden is located at the Busselton Youth and Community Centre, and there are new demonstration gardens coming soon to the Naturaliste Community Centre in Dunsborough and the Public Open Space area at Newport Geographe.